 It was late October, I didn't want to relocate any of my treestands on this particular afternoon.
 I was being a bit lazy.
 But there was this hot corner of the woods, near the oat field that the deer were feeding in and I really wanted to hunt the spot.
 While scouting the area for a quick set-up, I happened to find a natural divot in the ground surrounded by some good cover that was 12 steps from a heavily used trail.

-The depression in the shrubby ground made the perfect ground blind and actually had a doe walk down the trail right towards me!
-It caught me off guard and I had to scramble a bit to pick up my bow and get ready as she marched towards the shooting lane.
-She stopped with just enough of her brisket showing past a poplar sapling.
-I drew my bow and she was still unaware.
-I remember thinking "don't hit that sapling" as I released the arrow towards the deer.
-The arrow veered wildly in front of her face and out into the field immediately after striking aforementioned sapling.
+The depression in the shrubby ground made the perfect ground blind and I had a doe walk down the trail right toward me!
+It caught me off guard and I had to scramble a bit to pick up my bow and get ready as she quickly made her way down the trail toward the one shooting lane I had.
+She stopped with just enough of her brisket showing past a medium size poplar sapling.
+I drew my bow, and she was still unaware.
+I remember thinking "don't hit that sapling" as I released the arrow toward the deer.
+The arrow veered wildly in front of her face and out into the field immediately after striking the aforementioned sapling.
 Exactly the wrong thing to be thinking immediately before an arrow release.
 Pro tip.